benedictwaweru/supply_chain/README.md

-# Supply Chain Optimizaion System using Blockchain, AI and IoT
+# Supply Chain Optimization System using Blockchain, AI and IoT

+## Overview